 Bony To Brawny is a muscle-building program designed specifically for skinny guys, ectomorphs, or hard gainers.
 It is based on a Dynamic Volume Training protocol that works well for beginners, guys stuck in a plateau, and generally young gym warrior who may feel like hitting a brick wall in their muscle building pursuit.

-The program is not revolutionary, in that it runs through tried and tested methods of progressive overload, different repetition ranges and periodization, but it is packaged in a easy to follow blueprint for those guys who are stuck in a rut and do not know how to get past the sticking point, wasting time experimenting and changing plan every other day with nothing to show for.
+The program is not revolutionary, in that it runs through tried and tested methods of progressive overload, different repetition ranges, and periodization, but it is packaged in an easy to follow blueprint for those guys who are stuck in a rut and do not know how to get past the sticking point, wasting time experimenting and changing plan every other day with nothing to show for.

 What’s Bony To Brawny All About?

 Bony To Brawny is the plan Alain Gonzalez used for himself in order to build 27 lbs of lean muscle on a skinny 100 lbs frame.
 It all started as a discovery journey on the most effective method to build muscle for a skinny ectomorph like him, after having tried the traditional 6-day per week, high volume split routines as suggested by his more muscular friends.

 This is a typical mistake young newbies do in their haste to pack up as much muscle as possible in the shortest possible time.
-Typically, such over-the-top approach may work a little at the start, only to grind to a halt 2 or 3 months down the line, at most.
+Typically, such an over-the-top approach may work a little at the start, only to grind to a halt 2 or 3 months down the line, at most.

 This is because a beginner’s body initial response is higher than that of a more advanced trainee since an untrained body responds quickly to any new stimulus that is higher than no stimulus at all.

 Even if the plan is unsuitable and excessively geared toward high volume, it will still yield some results in the short run.

 At that stage, any form of exercise will be conducive to improvements for whatever goal you may be after, in this case, muscle gaining.